bwoodsend/pyinstaller-hooks-contrib/README.md

     * Set to `foo` to test the latest version of `foo`,
     * Set to `foo==1.2, foo==2.3` (note the comma) to test two different versions of `foo` in separate jobs,
-    * Set to `foo bar` (note the lack of a comma) to test `foo` and `bar` in the same job,
+    * Set to `foo bar` (note the lack of a comma) to test `foo` and `bar` in the same job, You can generally just copy your own changes to the `requirements-test-libraries.txt` file into this box.
 3. Which OS or OSs to run on
     * Set to `ubuntu` to test only `ubuntu`,
     * Set to `ubuntu, macos, windows` (order is unimportant) to test all three OSs.